ECO786786/Salaries/README.md

 - Address Salary Disparities: Consider policies that address salary disparities across regions and roles, especially for critical positions that are underpaid despite their importance.

-- Support for Emerging Roles: Invest in training programs and education to increase the supply of skilled workers in emerging fields, which can help stabilize salaries and fill talent gaps.
+- Support for Emerging Roles: Invest in training programs and education to increase the supply of skilled workers in emerging fields, which can help stabilise salaries and fill talent gaps.

 - Promote Career Advancement: Encourage continuous professional development to help workers move up the salary ladder, contributing to a more skilled and competitive workforce.